-In South Carolina, most death certificates are filed electronically within a few days of the death.
+In South Carolina, most death certificates are filed electronically within five days of the death.
 (South Carolina Code § 44-63-84).
 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death; usually this will be a funeral home, mortuary, or crematory.
 If you are the executor of the estate, you should ask for at least ten certified copies.

 If you need to order copies of a death certificate after the time of death has passed, visit the website of the South Carolina Department of Health and Environmental Control.
 From the DHEC website, you can download a mail-in order form or find information about applying for death certificates in-person, online, or by phone.

 To order certified copies of a death certificate, you must provide a photocopy of a current government, school, or employer photo ID.
 The first certified copy of a South Carolina death certificate costs $12; additional copies cost $3 each.
 Extra fees apply to online and phone orders.

 In South Carolina, certified copies of a death certificate may be issued only to the following individuals:

 Others may obtain a "death statement," confirming that the occurred, including the date and place of death.
 After 50 years, death records become public and anyone can obtain a full, uncertified copy of a death certificate.

 For more details, see South Carolina Code § 44-63-84 and the website of the South Carolina Department of Health and Environmental Control.